cleon30/Bounty-Questions/README.md

 ### Description

-Hey hacker, did you knew that you can create tokens in Solana?
+Hey hacker 🥷 , did you knew that you can create tokens in Solana?

 In Solana we have SPL tokens stardard and are very easy to create :)

 💡 Record the start time so we can reference it later.